cmu-sei/foundry-docs/docs/topomojo/building-a-workspace.md

 # Building a new workspace

 The workspace interface contains six tabs: Settings, Templates,  Document, Challenge, Files, and Play.
-To build a new Topo workspace click **Home**, the **New Workspace**.
+To build a new Topo workspace click **Home**, then **New Workspace**.

 ## Settings